Akihabara Guide – Japan's Otaku and Tech Center

 • Manga, eroge and dōjinshi;

-• Anime, action figures, clothes, all kinds of themed stuff;
+• Anime, action figures, clothes, all kinds of thematic stuff;

 Akihabara Guide - Japan's Otaku and Tech Center

-It is also possible to come across thousands of Cosplayers, Itasha, Giant Robots and thousands of banners and items scattered around, spreading the culture otaku.
+You can also encounter thousands of Cosplayers, Itasha, Giant Robots, and thousands of banners and items spread out, promoting otaku culture.

-It is possible to find the famous cafe and even members of the group AKB48 composed of 48 young and beautiful girls, who sing and dance using cosplay and fancy clothes.
-Not to mention thousands of other shows, events and conventions that take place in this neighborhood.
+It is possible to find the famous café and even members of the group AKB48 composed of 48 young and beautiful girls, who sing and dance wearing cosplay and extravagant clothes.
+Not to mention the thousands of other shows, events, and conventions that take place in this neighborhood.

-It is also one of the biggest places of pachinkowhich is equivalent to casinos, arcade style, but instead of betting money, you bet for gifts and other anime products, games, etc. There are other places like Game Centers, Karaoke and other leisure centers that surround the neighborhood.
+There is also one of the largest places for Pachinko, which is equivalent to casinos, in arcade style, but instead of betting money, you bet on prizes and other anime products, games, etc. There are other places like Game Centers, Karaoke, and other leisure centers that surround the neighborhood.

-On weekends and holidays avenues such as Chuo Dori are closed and turn into a wide boardwalk for concerts and a stage for young people to present their cosplays, where they take pictures with visitors and friends.
+On weekends and holidays, avenues like Chuo Dori are closed and become a wide promenade for shows and a stage for young people to present their cosplays, where they take photos with visitors and friends.

 Akihabara Guide - Japan's Otaku and Tech Center